benbaptist/storify/README.md

 storify.flush()
 ```

-For more complete examples, please check the `examples` folder.
+For more complete examples, including how to use the ORM, please check the `examples` folder.